 By the end of the unit, students develop powerful ideas about the interaction of different materials with light, and its effects on what we see.
 These ideas include:

-- Some materials allow light to pass through them, others allow only some light through and others block all the light and create a dark shadow on any surface beyond them, where the light cannot reach.
+Some materials allow light to pass through them, others allow only some light through, and others block out all the light and create a dark shadow on any surface beyond them, where light cannot reach.

-Gretchen Brinza is currently teaching 5th and 6th grade science at Alcott College Prep in Chicago, IL.
+Gretchen Brinza is currently teaching fifth and sixth-grade science in Chicago Public Schools.
 She has spent her teaching career in various science and engineering teaching positions in grades K-8th.
 She is always willing to learn more about three-dimensional learning and the positive impact it has on student learning in science.
 Gretchen participated in the MSU-Urban STEM and Leadership Fellowship.
 She is a recipient of the 2016 Presidential Awards for Excellence in Mathematics and Science Teaching (K-6 Science, Illinois) and the 2017 Illinois STEM Educator Award.

 Katy Fattaleh is a K-8 Instructional Technology Coach at South Park School in Deerfield, IL.
 As a former classroom teacher, she shares her passion for educational technology across the content areas to elevate teaching and learning in grades K-8.

-Dan Voss teaches science at Boone High School, in Boone IA.
-He is a 2016 Knowles Science Teaching Foundation Fellow.
-He holds a materials engineering degree from Iowa State University, where he was selected as the College of Engineering's student marshal.
-Since earning his B.S., he served as president for the Engineers Without Borders-USA Midwest Steering Committee, earned a Master's of Science in Education degree at Northwestern University, and worked as a Curriculum Development Assistant for the Storylines Team.
-Dan is looking forward to teaching physical science and chemistry at Boone (Iowa) High School in the 2016-2017 school year.
+Dan Voss teaches science at Dallas Center-Grimes (Iowa) High School.
+He is a 2016 Knowles Science Teaching Foundation Fellow and was selected as the Fall 2016 College of Engineering student marshal at Iowa State University.
+Dan holds a Master's of Science in Education degree from Northwestern University, where he worked as a Curriculum Development Assistant for the Storylines Team.

-Patty Whitehouse teaches science and engineering in 1st through 6th grade at Goudy Technical Academy in Chicago, IL.
+Patty Whitehouse teaches 1st through 6th grade science and engineering at Goudy Technical Academy in Chicago, IL.
 She has been an educator for 25 years.
-Her classroom lab is also the site of the practicum experience for graduate and undergraduate students attending Loyola University’s Science Methods classes.
+Her classroom lab is also the site of the practicum experience for graduate and undergraduate students in Loyola University’s Science Methods classes.
 She holds Masters Degrees in both Administration and Education, and double majored as an undergraduate in Biology and English.
-Patty is an adjunct professor at Northwestern University, teaching Science Methods for Elementary Teachers, and is also a member of the Development and Implementation team at Northwestern University’s Science in Society Science Summer Camp, a practicum-based professional development program for Chicago Public School (CPS) teachers.
-During the course of her teaching career, Patty has provided professional development for FOSS, STC, NGSS, and the Next Generation Science Exemplar System (NGSX) and has presented at National Science Teachers Association (NSTA) and International Reading Association (IRA) conferences.
-Patty has partnered with the Next Generation Science Exemplar System for Professional Development (NGSX) to train teachers and administrators.
+Patty is an adjunct professor at Northwestern University, teaching Science Methods for Elementary Teachers, and is also a member of the Development and Implementation team at Northwestern University’s Science in Society Science Summer Camp.
+Patty has provided professional development for FOSS, STC, NGSS, and the Next Generation Science Exemplar System (NGSX) and has presented at National Science Teachers Association (NSTA) and International Reading Association (IRA) conferences.
 Her writing credits include curriculum guides for several publishers and CPS, as well as over 100 books that introduce science and engineering to elementary school readers.